smastrom/tranzit/README.md

 ## Usage

-Each Tranzit component is a transition that you can import:
+Each transition is a component that you can import:

 ```js
 import {